hktitof/FreshProjectStarter/README.md

-This is a Fresh project Starter that you can clone and use it directly without set up.
+This is a Fresh project Starter that you can clone and use it directly without needing to set up.

+the following technlogies are existed in this repo, check package.json for more :

 Next js, Tailwind css, Storybook and webpack